kundajelab/dragonn/README.md

 This will write the most important subsequence in each input sequence along with its location in the input sequence in the file example_interpretation.task_0.important_sequences.txt.
 Note: by default, only examples with predicted positive class probability >0.5 are interpreted.
 Examples below this threshold yield important subsequence of Ns with location -1.
 This default can be changed with the flag --pos-threshold.

-We encourage DragoNN users to share models in the [Model Zoo](https://github.com/kundajelab/dragonn/wiki/Model-Zoo).
+We encourage DragoNN users to share models in the [Kipoi Genomics Model Zoo](http://kipoi.org/).
 Enjoy!

 ## DragoNN paper supplement